Racial Injustice Themes on Display in Empty NFL Stadiums

-NFL teams opening their seasons in empty stadiums knelt, locked arms, raised fists in protest or stayed off the field entirely for the “Star-Spangled Banner” and the Black anthem “Lift Every Voice and Sing” on Sunday as the once-reluctant league brought racial injustice to the forefront on the first full slate of the football season.
+Teams opening their seasons in empty stadiums on Sunday knelt, locked arms, raised fists in protest or stayed off the field entirely for the “Star-Spangled Banner” and the Black anthem “Lift Every Voice and Sing” as the once-reluctant league brought racial injustice to the forefront on the NFL's first full slate of games.

-In Atlanta, where the Falcons and Seahawks wore armbands honoring civil rights leader John Lewis,the players did not move as the opening kickoff sailed through the end zone.
-Then every player on both teams dropped to a knee in the spot they were standing.
+In Atlanta, the teams wore armbands honoring civil rights leader John Lewis and staged the most striking of the day's gestures: They watched the opening kickoff sail through the end zone for a touchback, dropped to one knee, and remained there for about 10 seconds before trotting off the field to resume the game.

-After about 15 seconds, they rose, trotted off the field, and the game proceeded as normal.

 “We’re taking this moment and making it a movement, not just as a race, a community or a team, but as a nation,” Falcons defensive end Steven Means said in a statement issued by the team.
 “It’s time to stand up, rise up and vote.”